bentpetersendk/mjolnir_ucph/docs/source/architecture_hardware.rst

 Architecture: hardware
 =====

-Mjolnir consist of both CPU and GPU nodes, each with very different CPU/GPU and memor setups
+Mjolnir consist of both CPU and GPU nodes, each with very different CPU/GPU and memor setups.

 .. list-table:: Title
-   :widths: 16 16 16 16 16 16
+   :widths: 14 14 14 14 14 10
    :header-rows: 1

    * - Name